djmclaugh/OSASG/README.md

 # Open Source Abstract Strategy Games #
 ### Status ###
+Abandoned work in progress.
-Back burner, currently usuable, but no plans to continue developement
+Currently usuable (demo instance can be found [here](https://djmclaugh.com/osasg)), but there are no plans to continue developement.

 ### What is this? ###
 A website with many ~~abstract stratagy~~ turn based games available.